 The basic approach to assess carbon emissions and removals from forest biomass follows the 2006 IPCC Guidelines where a stock-difference approach is suggested.
-It combines activity data from landuse maps and emission factors from National Forest Inventories (Figure 4.1).
+The net change in carbon stocks for Forest Land remaining Forest Land is calculated as the difference in carbon contained in the forest between two points in time.
+Our approach combines activity data from land use maps (see Chapter 3) and emission factors from National Forest Inventories (Figure 4.1).
+Carbon in the forest is derived from the growing stock volume, making use of other forest traits routinely determined in forest inventories.
 For the period of interest, i.e. 1990 and onwards, data from three National Forest Inventories were available for the Netherlands: the so called HOSP data (1988-1992), the MFV data (2001-2005) and the NBI6 data (2012-2013).
-Information between 2013 and 2020 was based on projections using the EFISCEN model (see below).
+With these three repeated inventories, changes in biomass and carbon stocks were assessed for the periods 1990-2003 and 2003-2012.
+The annual changes for the years between 1990-2003 and 2003-2012 are determined using linear interpolation.
+Information between 2013 and 2020 was based on projections using the EFISCEN model.
+This information for the period 2013-2020 will be updated when the information from the 7th National Forest Inventory (NBI7) will become available by 2020.